 Design

-At the left-center field concourse there are statues of all of the players whose numbers have been retired – Ty Cobb, Charlie Gehringer, Hank Greenberg, Willie Horton, Al Kaline, and Hal Newhouser.
-These players’ names, along with the names of Tiger Hall of Fame players and broadcasters, are also on a wall in right-center field.
-Ernie Harwell, the team’s long-time radio announcer, has a statue on the first base side.
-There are Ty Cobb and Norman “Turkey” Stearnes plaques outside the stadium.
+In the left-center field concourse, you’ll find statues honoring all of the Tigers whose numbers have been retired – Ty Cobb, Charlie Gehringer, Hank Greenberg, Willie Horton, Al Kaline, and Hal Newhouser.
+Their names, along with those of other Tigers Hall of Fame players and broadcasters, are also displayed on a recognition wall in right-center field.

 Location